 Salmon is a vibrant, dynamic company with a loyal and professional workforce ensuring that tight deadlines are met with high quality work, on the most complex of projects.

-Salmon employs approximately 350 consultants who work and play hard.
+Salmon employs more than 400 consultants who work and play hard.
 We organise regular social events to ensure that everyone gets together regularly.
 We have one corporate charity, Advantage Africa, but also support other needy charities whenever we can.

 Introducing our Corporate Charity: Advantage Africa